Andrew Templeton

 The System

 Five steps, applied to every operating decision.
-The loop never stops.
+Allocate is the keystone - everything else loads from there.

 “The most coherent operating philosophy I have encountered for applying AI to a business without losing rigor or control.”